 For hereditary hemochromatosis, doctors typically recommend a person have their blood removed from their body, in a process called phlebotomy, on a regular basis.

 The amount of blood that the doctor removes, and how frequently they remove it, will vary depending on a person's age, health, and ferritin levels.
-At first, the person may require the removal of around 500 ml of blood weekly until their ferritin levels return to normal.
+At first, the person may require the removal of around

 These people will need treatment on an ongoing basis to maintain normal blood ferritin levels.

 Those with other conditions causing high ferritin levels may require additional treatments, such as medications or procedures, depending on the cause.

 A ferritin blood test follows a similar procedure to other types of blood test.

 Typically, a medical professional will begin by cleaning the skin around the puncture site using an alcohol-based solution.
 Usually, they will take the blood from a vein on the inside of the elbow.

 They may first wrap an elastic band around the upper arm to make the vein more prominent.
 They will then insert the needle, which is connected to a vacuum collection device, into the vein.
 People may feel a slight pinch as the needle enters the skin.